adebusol/Learing-R_progamming/README.md

 # Learning-R_progamming
-I learnt R programming through a class i took in school Also, worked on a class project where we tracked the spread of invasive species across North America
+I learnt R programming through a class i took in school.
+I also worked on a class project where we tracked the spread of invasive species across North America